This module provides a small localization layer for xeokit components.

-resolved based on the currently active locale.
+resolved against the active locale.

 Features

-Locale-keyed messages — loadMessages(locale, bundle) builds
+Locale-keyed messages — loadMessages(locale, bundle) adds

-up the message table; setLocale(locale) switches the active
+messages; setLocale(locale) switches the active locale.

-Stable keys — UI widgets reference keys like
+Stable keys — UI widgets reference keys like "NavCube.front".

 Argument interpolation — translate("WELCOME", { name })